Robert Burns's diamond point engravings: Cross Keys Inn, Falkirk

 In 1787 Burns toured the Highlands with Willie Nicol as a companion and visited Falkirk en route where he is said to have inscribed a glass window pane of the Cross Keys Inn with 4 lines beginning – 'Sound be his sleep and blithe his morn'; dated 25 August 1787.

 The bard is not known to have acknowledged these lines, however local tradition is strongly supportive of the story.
 The owners took the glass pane with them to Sydney in Australia.
 Although it was thought to be lost it is now on display in the Robert Burns Birthplace Museum in Alloway.
 A signature, said to be by Robert Burns was uncovered on a glass partition and subsequently purchased for a princely sum, but is now lost.

 Ecclefechan

-Burns in February 1795 is said to have been hold up in an inn at Ecclefechan during a snowstorm and encountered Jean Scott, the daughter of the postmaster John Scott.
+Burns in February 1795 is said to have been held up in an inn at Ecclefechan during a snowstorm and encountered Jean Scott, the daughter of the postmaster John Scott.
 Burns engraved the lines of "Epigram on miss Jean Scott" on a window pane.

+Braehead House, Kilmarnock

+This was the home of William Paterson, the Town Clerk.
+Burns was an occasional visitor and apparently in a melancholic mood he engraved two lines from a poem by John Dryden.
+The complete window frame and engraved lines are recorded to have been preserved at the Dick Institute in Kilmarnock.